Darnok00/WhoIsInTheOffice/readme.md

 ## Features
 - You can choose one of the available avatars to display as a background to the office status information.

+- The selected avatar will be remembered when you close the app, so you won't have to select it again.

-- There's also a refresh button so you can make sure the office status currently displayed is up to date.
+- Application provides pull and refresh option so you can make sure the office status currently displayed is up to date.

+- If there are problems with the server providing information about the status of the office, a corresponding message will be displayed.

 ## Setup
 Clone this repo to your desktop, go to its root directory and run  `yarn install` to install all the dependencies.